baharev/sdopt-tearing/docs/index.rst

 =======================================

-An example is presented here, showing the capabilities of the research prototype of of various tearing algorithms.
+An example is presented here, showing the capabilities of the research prototype of various tearing algorithms.
 The technical details will be published in an academic paper.
 The `source code is available on GitHub
 <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.